 If you find yourself in Durham on business, don’t work too hard because Durham has many things to enjoy.

-Food and Art at Golden Belt
+Art and Community at Golden Belt

-Art, Food, and Sleep at 21c Museum Hotel
+Art, Food and Sleep at 21c Museum Hotel

 Is it an art gallery with a hotel or a hotel with an art gallery?
-You might ask that question when checking into the 21c Museum Hotel Durham located inside the Hill Building in downtown Durham, a former bank building on the National Register of Historic Places.
+You might ask that question when checking into the 21c Museum Hotel Durham, located inside the Hill Building in downtown Durham, a former bank building on the National Register of Historic Places.

 My room featured art deco touches in keeping with the 17-story building’s 1930s architecture.
 My deluxe room had floating end tables in the bedroom, retro lamps and a sofa in the living area.
-The bathroom, located between the two spaces, had soft purple lighting turning the mirror into an art piece of its own.
+The bathroom, located between the two spaces, had soft purple lighting, turning the mirror into an art piece of its own.

 Counting House Restaurant